alkavan/kohana-plugin/README.md

 # Instructions
+my fork of prggmr lib included with fix for kohana3!

-first, download prggmr: https://github.com/prggmrlabs/prggmr, put into application/vendor add to your bootstrap:
+add to your bootstrap:

 	require_once Kohana::find_file('vendor', 'prggmr/lib/prggmr');

-now you controller template should extand it like this:
+Controller_Template should extand it like this:

 	abstract class Controller_Template_Site extends Controller_Template_Plugin {}